Configuration

 - group2

-• admin-users: one or more users that have access to the administrative interface of ShinyProxy.
+• admin-users: list of users that have access to the administrative interface of ShinyProxy.

 admin-users: [user1, user2]